mepster/wensn/README.md

 ```

 The service runs as user pi (not root), so you have to get the device
-permissions right.
-Alternatively, you can change the .service file so it runs as root.
+permissions right (as above).
+Alternatively, you can change the wensn.service file so it runs as root.

 ## LogRoll